DeltaLima/xash3d-installscript/README.md

 ./install-xash3ds.sh server install [Version]
 ```

-To install the FULL PLAYABLE client with all game data (steamcmd thx <3) run this
+To install the FULL PLAYABLE client with all game data (steamcmd thx <3) run
-Version 0.19 is actually broken as client, please use `0.20`

 ```
 ./install-xash3ds.sh client install 0.20
 ```
+(Version 0.19 is actually broken as client, please use `0.20`)

 Your server or gamefiles (you can run server first and then rerun afterwards with client to get the full package) are in
 ```